 Please join me this week for a simple differentiation class which can make all the difference to having a comfortable spine for life.
 Refresh that spine so it can be renewed and you’ll feel regenerated.
 All it takes is a simple differentiation.

 Did you know that a little mindful foot work could help our troubled feet and knees?
 I’m not talking about fancy foot work either.
-More like what preceded our baby steps as we developed.
+More like what preceded our baby steps as we developed our intelligence.

 Do you have sensitive feet, the ones which don’t like to walk over stones or rocks.
 Ouch!
 I remember those days as a kid.
 Now past the half-century mark, I relish how supple good foot work feels.

 As children we did some very interesting foot work.
 We loved to pull on our toes.
 Little did we know we were in a very receptive state of learning and coordinating the little piggies so we could get to a market with our own feet.

 These days many of us simply drive to the market and keep our poor painful feet wedged in shoes all day long.
 Can’t imagine how life would be if we were all to wear glove liners and mittens all day.
 What would happen to the function of our hands if we did the same?